Titus

 Greek Influence

 The name Titus also has some Greek influence.
 It is believed to have been derived from the Greek name “Titos,” whiich means “honorable.”
-In the New Testament, Titus is the name of a companion of Saint Paul and a bishop of Crete.
+In the New Testament, Titus is the name of a companion of Saint Paul & a bishop of Crete.

 Titus in the Roman Empire